xboudsady/maximo-queries/readme.md

     dbo.workorder.[description]
 AS 'WO Description',

     CASE
         WHEN dbo.workorder.[description]
+LIKE '%door sweep%'
+            THEN 'Door Sweeps'
+        WHEN dbo.workorder.[description]
 LIKE '%mite%'
             THEN 'Mites'
         WHEN dbo.workorder.[description]
 LIKE '%inter%'
-            THEN 'Special Projects'
+            THEN 'Pestec Projects'
         WHEN dbo.workorder.[description]
+LIKE '%gopher%'
+            THEN 'Pestec Projects'
+        WHEN dbo.workorder.[description]
+LIKE '%project%'
+            THEN 'Pestec Projects'
-LIKE '%account%'
+        WHEN dbo.workorder.[description]
+LIKE '%accty%'
             THEN 'Account Invoice'
         WHEN dbo.workorder.[description]
 LIKE '%bat%'
             THEN 'Animal Control'